Skip to content

 Alexandre de Streel

-His main areas of research are regulation and competition policy in the digital economy as well as the legal issues raised by the developments of artificial intelligence.
-Recently, he advised the European Commission and the European Parliament on the regulation of online platforms.
+His main research areas are regulation and competition policy in the digital economy (telecommunications, platforms, and data) as well as the legal issues raised by the developments of artificial intelligence.
+He regularly advises the European Union and international organisations on digital regulation.

 More news